proftak/modules/0438/mdModule.md

 In terms of modality and schedule (days of week and time slot), there are many additional factors to consider:

-* Student population: students who work during the day as opposed to full-time students who do not work full-time.
+* Student population: students who work during the day instead of full-time students who do not work full-time.
 * Specific classroom/lab requirements.
 * Prerequisite/corequisite requirements.
 Courses along a prerequisite chain can potentially be scheduled at the slot (days-of-week and time slot).
 * Competition from sister colleges.